kcduong994/freecodecamp-python/README.md

 > A Python learning portfolio focused on scientific computing, numerical modeling, data validation, and engineering applications through the freeCodeCamp Python Certification.

-This repository documents my progress in learning Python through workshops, labs, and certification projects.
+This repository documents my progress in learning Python through workshops, labs, and certification projects completed as part of the freeCodeCamp Python Certification.

 While the certification focuses on Python fundamentals, my broader objective is to apply programming and computational methods to coastal and environmental engineering challenges, including hydrodynamic modeling, salinity intrusion analysis, environmental data analysis, and data-driven decision making.